 (b) A gas exerts pressure on the walls of the container.

 (c) A wooden table should be called a solid.

-(d) We can easily move our hands in air but to do the same through a solid block of wood, we need a karate expert.
+(d) We can easily move our hands in the air, but to do the same through a solid block of wood, we need a karate expert.

 (b) The molecules of a gas possess high kinetic energy and random motion.
 The molecules keep hitting the walls of the container.
 As a result, the pressure is exerted by the gas.

-(d) Solids have very strong intermolecular force of attraction among their particles while intermolecular force of attraction is very poor in case of gases.
-Due to this reason, we are easily able to move our hands in air but cannot do the same through a solid block of wood.
+(d) Solids have a very strong intermolecular force of attraction among their particles, while the intermolecular force of attraction is very poor in the case of gases.
+Due to this reason, we are easily able to move our hands in the air but cannot do the same through a solid block of wood.